Braised Veal Shanks

 I’m a big fan of searing and braising the veal shanks because it gives the meat more flavor and an irresistible golden crust.
 However, you can switch this up by using the slow cooker method instead:

-To slow cook, follow the instructions as written, but add the seared veal shanks and vegetables to a slow cooker with the wine and broth.
+To slow cook, follow the instructions as written, then add the seared veal shanks and vegetables to a slow cooker with the wine and broth.
 Cook on low for 7 to 8 hours or on high for 5 to 6 hours.
 Stir the flour and sour cream slurry into the stew during the last hour of cooking.

 - Check for doneness.
 You’ll know the veal shanks are cooked to perfection when they’re almost falling off the bone.
 You can also use a meat thermometer to ensure that they reach a safe internal temperature of 155ºF.